demichele/mam/README.md

 # Requirements

+Instructions in here are only for Linux (Debian/Ubuntu/Debian based).
+MacOS should be similar and Windows ... well, I don't know about that =(

 ## NodeJs 7+ and npm installed.
 Because async is not supported previous to v7, you must be sure to have at least v7 installed.
 If you dont have node installed just do: